adharsh2002/LangThirst/README.md

 - As a user, so I can improve my pronunciation, I want to be able to hear example audio.

 - As a user, so I can satisfy my competitiveness, I want to see a leaderboard.

+TDD practices and 100% test coverage are something that we would have liked to maintain throughout our project sprint.
+Our MVP (on day 3) was fully tested, but we had several key features which we felt were essential requirements - so unfortunately we had to compromise our usual TDD practices to establish the core functionality of our build.
+We also didn't want to spend time re-testing the React components that we were merely re-using over and over again, e.g. buttons and images - but if we were to revisit the project in the future, or indeed find ourselves in a similar situation again, we would absolutely test to full coverage, and maybe delegate our tasks more efficiently so that we always have at least one testing micro-group.